Use Repeat actions in Shortcuts

 When you pass input into the Repeat action, that same input is passed into the beginning of the loop with each iteration.
 For example, if a shortcut contains a Text action followed by a repeat loop with a Speak Text action, the shortcut speaks same text multiple times.

 For each iteration of a repeat loop, the last action’s output is gathered into a list, and that list becomes the output of the Repeat action as a whole.

 For example, a Repeat action that runs four times and contains a Get Latest Photos action outputs the most recent photo saved to Photos in each iteration of the loop.
 After all four iterations run, the outputs are gathered together, and a list of four identical photos is created.
 The four photos become the output of the Repeat action as a whole, and are then passed to the next action after the repeat loop.

-To learn more about the flow of inputs and outputs, see Intro to how shortcuts work.
+To learn more about the flow of inputs and outputs, see How do shortcuts work?